trien-hong/ecommerce/README.md

 * Users account (login, signup, reset password)
 * For a sense of money interaction, I've implemented pricing and credits
 * All products are neatly displayed using CSS grid layout showing a brief overview of the product
-  * Each product's image is clickable to view even more details about the product
+  * Each product's image is clickable to view even more details about the product; this includes...
+    * The list date
+    * Universal Product Code (UPC) and or International Article Number (EAN)
+    * Seller's profile picture (if they have one)
+    * Seller's storefront link
+    * Number of times the product page has been viewed
 * Ability to list (either manually or through a UPC/EAN lookup), edit, and delete products
 * Ability to filter by (all products, product's category, product's condition)
 * Ability to sort by products's (title, date, views)